-Price guide for this 8 day Assam Bengal Navigation Taster Cruise is £2050 based on two people travelling.
+Price guide for this 8 day Assam Taster India River Cruise is £2050 based on two people travelling.

 Discover magnificent wildlife including the one horned rhinoceros on a jeep safari at Pobitora Wildlife Sanctuary, marvel at the expanse of the Brahmaputra River as you drift along on your luxury ship, learn more about the culture with visits to local villages and historic monuments, and enjoy the magic of Kolkata on this wonderful taster cruise.

 Please remember all our private tours are designed to meet your exact requirements, and this Assam Bengal Navigation Taster Cruise is just an example to help inspire you.

 This tour can be combined with a range of options such as additional destinations in North India, a tour of South India or a beach extension.